mont127/HaSe/README.md

 The hard part is graphics acceleration.

-CheeseBridge exists to make the Linux guest believe it has a Vulkan-capable GPU while the macOS host performs the actual rendering through MoltenVK or a native Metal backend.
+CheeseBridge (still a concept (gonna be really complicated making this but possible)) exists to make the Linux guest believe it has a Vulkan-capable GPU while the macOS host performs the actual rendering through MoltenVK or a native Metal backend.

 ## High-Level Stack